isetbio/ISETPipelineToolbox/README.md

-    ├── SparsePatch...              # Implement the sparse coding image prior ├── Poisson...                  # Implement the Poisson likelihood function ├── imageHelper                     # Some helper function for image processing ├── computeBasisPCA.m           # PCA on dataset of natural images ├── whitening.m                 # Apply the whitening transformation to images ├── sampleImage.m               # Crop image to a specific size
+    ├── SparsePatch...              # Implement the sparse coding image prior ├── Poisson...                  # Implement the Poisson likelihood function ├── imageHelper                     # Some helper function for image processing ├── MarkovPrior.m               # Gaussian prior for which we have control over its spatial and chromatic correlation ├── computeBasisPCA.m           # PCA on dataset of natural images ├── whitening.m                 # Apply the whitening transformation to images ├── sampleImage.m               # Crop image to a specific size